How to apply the input() function in Python

-You may use the following syntax to apply the input function in Python:
+To apply an input function in Python:

 value = input()